 Scott is a director of HWR Group and was previously Managing Director for ten years from 2005.
 Aside from his director role he will also spend time focusing on the wider HWR property portfolio and assisting with overseeing Bill Richardson Transport World.
 He has lead HWR Group through a decade of considerable growth in both size and turnover.
 Scott is married to Joc and they have three children.

-Rex is the Chairman of HWR Group.
+Rex is a director of the HWR Group, having stepped down from Chairman in October 2019 – a role he held for 12 years.
 He spent 30 years in the cement, quarrying and concrete industries, most of that time was spent in New Zealand but he also had experience in Asia and the Pacific.
 He retired from full-time employment in 2007 allowing him to have governance responsibilities in a range of sectors including Tertiary Education, Health and Local Government.

-Albert joined HWR in October 2018 as an Independent Director.
+Albert was appointed as Chairman of HWR in October 2019, having previously sat on the Board as an Independent Director.
 Trained as an engineer and geologist, over the past 40 years Albert has lead the construction and operation of large scale oil and gas, mining and utility assets throughout the world.

 Until recently he was the Chief Executive of Ōtākaro Limited, the Company responsible for the Government rebuild programme for Christchurch, and was the Chief Executive of Genesis Energy before that.
 He held similar roles in New Zealand for OceanaGold and L&M Mining.